Sleep Calculator Guide β How to Wake Up Rested Using Sleep Cycles

 - Try to wake at roughly the same time every day, even on weekends, to train your body clock.

-If you’re also working on weight loss or fitness, pairing good sleep with tools like our calorie calculator or BMR calculator can noticeably boost your progress and energy.
+If you're also working on weight loss or fitness, pairing good sleep with tools like our Calorie Calculator or BMR Calculator can noticeably boost your progress and energy.
+You can also track your health metrics with our BMI Calculator.